 When Will I See My Final Breast Results?

 At first, your breasts will appear swollen and sit in a higher, more unnatural position.
 The swelling will decrease in a month, and in 3-6 months the implants should drop and settle into the breast pocket.

 What Will My Results Look Like?

 Dr. Waltzman offers his Long Beach patients a chance to visualize their possible results with Crisalix 3D, a simulation program that allows patients to “try on” their post-surgical results.
 The Crisalix 3D offers a 3D view of your new breasts before the big surgery day.

 What is the Cost of Breast Augmentation in Long Beach?

-Breast augmentation is not a commodity, and finding the lowest cost does not always insure the best results.
+Finding the lowest cost does not always ensure the best results.
 There are 4 basic components which make up the cost of breast augmentation surgery: the surgeon fee, the OR fee, the anesthesia fee, and the cost of the implants.
-Other factors which influence the cost of breast augmentation surgery include:
+Other factors which influence the cost of your procedure include:

 - The geographic location of where you have the surgery performed.

 - The type of implant: Silicone is often more expensive than saline.
 And shaped implants are typically more expensive than round implants.